 Effective supply chain management requires organizations to forge strategic relationships throughout the extended supply chain.
 These relationships may include information sharing, joint planning, and integrated information systems.
 Information systems and technology enable SCM processes and operations to improve productivity and link to the internal and external business partners.
-Through the use of case studies and simulations, students will gain an understanding of the opportunities and challenges involved in building strategic relationships as well as the philosophy, methodology, and tools for improve demand management, customer service, and alignment of supply chain resources.
+Through the use of case studies and simulations, students will gain an understanding of the opportunities and challenges involved in building strategic relationships as well as the philosophy, methodology, and tools for improved demand management, customer service, and alignment of supply chain resources.
 This course begins with the a review of the fundamentals of information systems and technology and progresses to the role of ERP in enabling integration and visibility in SCM.
 Students will gain insight into the importance of storing, managing, interpreting, and sharing transactional data throughout the extended supply chain.
 Using SAP ERP transactional data, students will learn to use relational database data to answer business questions while gaining insight into the concepts of data analysis.
 Because a large proportion of supply chain investments are in IT, students will learn the importance of software evaluation and selection techniques.
+Prerequisite: SCM 5410 or QNT 5470 or QNT 5471.